Azure/portaldocs/portal-sdk/generated/performance.md

 For example, a blade takes 2000ms to complete its `BladeFullReady` and 2000ms to return its `getMenuConfig`.
 It is only loaded once (1) in the menu blade out of its 10 loads.
 Its overall reported FullDuration would be 2200ms.

-BladePerformance will return a table with the following columns
+BladePerformance will return a table with the following columns:

 - FullBladeName, Extension, BladeName
   - Blade/Extension identifiers